telerik/ajax-docs/general-information/web-config-settings-overview.md

 * **KeepOriginalOrderOfScriptDescriptorsDuringAjax**—when set to true, the original order of the  statements of the controls that participate in the partial page rendering will be preserved in case RadAjaxManager or RadAjaxPanel is used.
 Otherwise, the order will be reversed.
 You can read more about this in the [Tips and tricks for ajaxifying specific controls]({%slug ajaxmanager/troubleshooting/tips-and-tricks-for-ajaxifying-specific-controls%}) help article.

+* **Telerik.AsyncUpload.ConfigurationEncryptionKey**—lets you set a custom encryption key RadAsyncUpload will use for sending its configuration to the client.
+Read more in the [RadAsyncUpload Security]({%slug asyncupload-security %}) help article.

 * **Telerik.AsyncUpload.TemporaryFolder**—lets you set the temporary folder RadAsyncUpload uses on an application level.
 You can read more about this feature in the [RadAsyncUpload Overview]({%slug asyncupload/overview%}) help article.

 * **Telerik.EnableEmbeddedBaseStylesheet**—lets you disable the embedded base stylesheets for all Telerik controls in the application by setting it to false.
 The [How Skins Work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}) article explains what the base stylesheet is.
 You can read more about disabling the embedded resources in the [Disabling Embedded Resources]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/performance/disabling-embedded-resources%}) article.